DataDog/datadog-lambda-go/README.md

 ## Tracing

 Set the `DD_TRACE_ENABLED` environment variable to `true` to enable Datadog tracing.
 When Datadog tracing is enabled, the library will inject a span representing the Lambda's execution into the context object.
-You can then use the included `dd-trace-go` package to create additional spans from the context.
+You can then use the included `dd-trace-go` package to create additional spans from the context or pass the context to other services.
+For more information, see the [dd-trace-go documentation](https://godoc.org/gopkg.in/DataDog/dd-trace-go.v1/ddtrace).

 ```
+import (
-import "gopkg.in/DataDog/dd-trace-go.v1/ddtrace/tracer"
+  "gopkg.in/DataDog/dd-trace-go.v1/ddtrace/tracer"
+  httptrace "gopkg.in/DataDog/dd-trace-go.v1/contrib/net/http"
+)

 func handleRequest(ctx context.Context, ev events.APIGatewayProxyRequest) (events.APIGatewayProxyResponse, error) {
+  // Trace an HTTP request
+  req, _ := http.NewRequestWithContext(ctx, "GET", "https://www.datadoghq.com", nil)
+	client := http.Client{}
+	client = *httptrace.WrapClient(&client)
+	client.Do(req)

+  // Create a custom span
   s, _ := tracer.StartSpanFromContext(ctx, "child.span")
   time.Sleep(100 * time.Millisecond)
   s.Finish()